8hnd/example-gulp-template/README.md

 # example-gulp-template
- An example of what you can make with gulp, includes server, watching  files, build etc.
+ An example of what you can make with gulp, includes server, watching  files, build etc. with PHP support